Each year around this time, I make a plan for the coming year.

 Whether you use an online calendar or have a calendar hanging up by your desk, take the time to plot out when you’ll send emails during individual months.

-Tip: If need a calendar to work with, you can download and print our free 2017 Email Marketing Calendar.
+Tip: If need a calendar to work with, you can download and print our free Online Marketing Calendar in our email marketing guide.

 - Send your Last Chance email 1-2 days before your event/sale.

 - Send your Reminder email a week before the event/sale.

 - Send your Announcement email two weeks before the event/sale.

 Here’s what your calendar might look like if you’re running a Valentine’s Day Sale at your store:

 Again, don’t try to do this all in one sitting unless you can spare the time.